nhairs/nserver/docs/quickstart.md

 ## Responses

-Our rule functions are expected to return only the following types:
+Rule functions are expected to return only the following types:

+- `None`
 - A single record instance (of any type)
 - A list of record instances (of any record type, including mixed)
 - A [`Response`][nserver.models.Response] instance

 When records are returned, these will automatically be added to a `Response` instance as answer records.
 For simple responses this is usually enough.
+When `None` is returned it will be converted to an empty response.

-However if you wish to return Additional or Authority Records, or change the Error Code you will need to return using a `Response` instance.
+However if you wish to return Additional or Authority Records, or change the Error Code you will need to return a `Response` instance.

 For example a typical `NS` lookup when our application is the authoritive server for the domain may look like this: